Birmingham Identity Theft Attorney

 The federal penalties for identity theft are serious.
 Since being signed into law, the Identity Theft Penalty Enhancement Act of 2004 has increased penalties for identity theft and defined a new crime called “aggravated identity theft.”

 When you think of identity theft, it is a situation where someone steals identification documents and uses them to steal money, empty a bank account, or commit fraud.
-Aggravated identity theft is a related but slightly bigger concept.
-It is when someone “knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person” while committing another felony.
+Aggravated identity theft is when someone “knowingly transfers, possesses, or uses, without lawful authority, a means of identification of another person” while committing another felony.
 The felony can be any of a long list, which includes embezzlement, fraud, lying in order to acquire a firearm, obtaining customer information under false pretenses, and even immigration offenses.

 The crimes are quite similar in definition and most people charged with aggravated identity theft are also facing lesser charges of identity theft.
 Why?
 A conviction for aggravated identity theft adds two years to the end of your sentence.